solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 }
 ```

-Instead, your client has to create the large account and pay for it’s rent in a
+Instead, your client has to create a large account and pay for its rent in a
 separate instruction.

 ```typescript